-- All doors lock automatically when the vehicle speed reaches 15 MPH (24 km/h). - For automatic transmission models: All doors unlock automatically when the transmission is placed in the P (Park) position. - For manual transmission models: All doors unlock automatically when the key is removed from the ignition switch.
+- All doors lock automatically when the vehicle speed reaches 15 MPH (24 km/h). - All doors unlock automatically when the transmission is placed in the P (Park) position.

 The automatic unlock function can be deactivated or activated.
 To deactivate or activate the automatic door unlock system, perform the following procedure: